Fancy a Night out?

 Through our many national and international partnerships, we offer residencies in addition to our own space, with networking and showcasing opportunities.
 These have taken place across the UK and internationally at such venues as The Black-E (Liverpool), The Point (Eastleigh), Seachange Arts (Norfolk) and Subcase (Stockholm).
 We are also a partner for Resolution at The Place, presenting two circus companies each year in their annual contemporary dance festival.

 Jacksons Lane has shown that supporting artists and developing audiences goes hand-in-hand.
 The impact can be felt across Europe

 Verena Cornwall, Circus Development Agency / Circus Next

 We work with many global countries to offer performances and residencies at Jacksons Lane.
-In recent times this has seen companies such as: Plexus Polaire (France/Norway), Gabriela Muñoz (Mexico) and Fauna (Australia) performing at Jacksons Lane in the London International Mime Festival; the Palestinian Circus School and Ilona Jäntti (Finland) during CircusFest 2018; and a specially commissioned 2016 showcase, Pinta/Wiredo, for new Finnish work in partnership with Sirkus Info and the Finnish Institute.
+In recent times this has seen companies such as: Plexus Polaire (France/Norway), Gabriela Muñoz (Mexico) and Fauna (Australia) performing at Jacksons Lane in the London International Mime Festival; the Palestinian Circus School and Ilona Jäntti (Finland) during CircusFest 2018; and a specially commissioned 2016 showcase, Pinta/Wiredo, for new Finnish work in partnership with Sirkus Info and the Etusivu - The Finnish Institute.